Britain’s Got Talent reject Melanie Raccoon on mission to prove Simon Cowell wrong!

 Now Melanie raccoon has been given a second chance by a TV producer who believes she has what it takes to star in her own show.

-Filming is scheduled to commence next month on the first episode of a children’s TV programme that will be previewed by buyers from all over the world this April in Cannes, home of the world famous Film Festival.
+In 2016 filming commenced on the first episode of a children’s TV programme that was previewed by buyers from all over the world in Cannes, home of the world famous Film Festival.

 Melanie on her bike.
 Image copyright dan@danburnforti.com